-Show that the work was in fact done and/or related goods and services were supplied as required by the provisions of the contract or agreement between the parties in accordance with the identified items and conditions of the contract (if possible, refer to the specific paragraph in contract).
+- State that the work was in fact done and/or related goods and services were supplied as required by the provisions of the contract or agreement between the parties in accordance with the identified items and conditions of the contract (if possible, refer to the specific paragraph in contract).

-Ensure a copy of the contract is attached.
+- Attach a copy of the contract.
 If the contract or agreement is wholly or partly oral, set out the precise terms of the oral agreement, when it was made and the named person who entered the contract on behalf of the respondent.
-Attach a copy of the written part of the contract or agreement.
+Attach a copy of any emails, correspondence or paid invoices supporting the oral agreement.

-If the contract is not a formal contract but the result of letters or other correspondence, attach copies of the relevant letters and/or correspondence which constitute the contract or agreement.
+- If the contract is not a formal contract but the result of letters or other correspondence, attach copies of the relevant letters and/or correspondence which constitute the contract or agreement.

-Show the nature and extent of the work done (including any rectification work of alleged defects) and/or related goods and services provided by the claimant under the contract and quantify their value.
+- Show the nature and extent of the work done (including any rectification work of alleged defects) and/or related goods and services provided by the claimant under the contract and quantify their value.

-Clearly set out calculations showing how the amount claimed is made up by items/value with a total, including GST.
+- Clearly set out calculations showing how the amount claimed is made up by items/value with a total, including GST.

-Set out in separate numbered paragraphs the arguments with logical reasons as to why the claimant is entitled to receive the amount claimed as a progress claim.
+- Set out in separate numbered paragraphs the arguments with logical reasons as to why the claimant is entitled to receive the amount claimed as a progress claim.
 Refer back to any relevant material supporting each argument and quote the specific attachments (e.g. see Report dated...
-Attachment A etc).
+Attachment A etc.).

-Any legal advice and/or opinion which supports the claim may be attached as an annexure and should be referred to in the submission (a legal opinion is not necessary to make a claim).
+- Any legal advice and/or opinion which supports the claim may be attached as an annexure and should be referred to in the submission (a legal opinion is not necessary to make a claim).

-Ensure that submissions do not contain emotional words or language derogatory or defamatory of the respondent.
+- Ensure that submissions do not contain emotional words or language derogatory or defamatory of the respondent.

 The overall submission should be concise, clearly written and set out the claimant's arguments and reasons.
 Remember the submission should always link back to any agreement/documentation, photos, technical/legal reports which support the claimant's entitlement as set out in the payment claim.